Seeed-Studio/wiki-documents/docs/BeagleBone_Green.md

 !!!Note
     This chapter is writing under Win10.
 The steps are familiar for the other operate systems.

 **STEP1.
-Plug in your BBG via USB**
+Plug in your SeeedStudio BeagleBone Green via USB**

-Use the provided micro USB cable to plug your BBG into your computer.
+Use the provided micro USB cable to plug your SeeedStudio BeagleBone Green into your computer.
 This will both power the board and provide a development interface.
-BBG will boot Linux from the on-board 2GB or 4GB eMMC.
+SeeedStudio BeagleBone Green will boot Linux from the on-board 2GB or 4GB eMMC.

-BBG will operate as a flash drive providing you with a local copy of the documentation and drivers.
+SeeedStudio BeagleBone Green will operate as a flash drive providing you with a local copy of the documentation and drivers.
 Note that this interface may not be used to re-configure the microSD card with a new image, but may be used to update the boot parameters using the uEnv.txt file.

 You'll see the PWR LED lit steadily.
 Within 10 seconds, you should see the other LEDs blinking in their default configurations.